Abigail/Abigail.github.io/Src/Trapped/silver_general.md

 #### Square

-The %%PIECE%% visits all the squares of the Square Spiral, in a unique pattern, with a strong bias to the upper right.
+The **Silver General** visits all the squares of the Square Spiral, in a unique pattern, with a strong bias to the upper right.

 #### Diamond

-On the Diamond Spiral, the %%PIECE%% circles the origin counter clockwise in a simple pattern.
+On the Diamond Spiral, the **Silver General** circles the origin counter clockwise in a simple pattern.
 All squares on the board will be visited.